-Very often with a good VPN service, you will have the option to use TCP or UDP mode for your connection.
+Very often with a good VPN service, you will have the option to use TCP (Transmission Control Protocol) or UDP (User Datagram Protocol) mode for your connection.
 Furthermore any provider that uses the industry standard ‘OpenVPN’ will have the option to switch between both protocols.
 The problem is most people have a hard time understanding all this networking jargon.
 But, there’s no need to feel intimidated, we will go over both and once you have an explanation of what each one does, you will be able to better utilize it for your future connections.

 Network Data Packets – Brief Explanation

 So, what we want to quickly convey, is how files and data is sent from say Netflix to your computer.
 The internet uses a data packet-switching network.
 The way it works, is say you have a movie that is 700 Megabytes, to send you that large amount of data over long distance, it will cut that large file into thousands of tiny ‘packets’ that range from 7 to 65,000 bytes of data.
 So, pretty much it slices everything down to tiny amounts of data that can quickly be sent from a Netflix server all the way to your router and computer network card to be downloaded.